Trias Price Hits $0.0003 on Major Exchanges (TRY)

 According to CryptoCompare, “Trias is an all-platform-supported (Server, PC, Mobile, IoT, etc.) native-application-compatible smart contract execution platform, development framework, and collaborating ecosystem.
 TRIAS aims to define a new-generation all-platform-supported public chain system.
 Trustworthy and Reliable Intelligent Autonomous Systems make people trust in machines. “

-It is usually not currently possible to buy alternative cryptocurrencies such as Trias directly using US dollars.
-Investors seeking to trade Trias should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Gemini or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Trias using one of the aforementioned exchanges.
+It is usually not possible to purchase alternative cryptocurrencies such as Trias directly using US dollars.
+Investors seeking to trade Trias should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Trias using one of the aforementioned exchanges.

 Receive News & Updates for Trias Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Trias and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.